 In our graduate program you will participate in a year of comprehensive training and learning.
 Our learning and development program includes a mix of on-the-job training and formal learning providing you with a qualification at the end of the program.

-We recruit our graduates through two recruitment streams: the Department of Home Affairs graduate recruitment process and the Australian Public Service Commission’s Indigenous Graduate Pathway Program.
+We recruit our graduates through two recruitment streams—the Department of Home Affairs Graduate Development Program and the Australian Public Service Commission’s Indigenous Graduate Pathway program.

-For more information on our entry level program initiatives contact the ACIC Entry Level Programs Team on (02) 6268 7691 or send us an email at .
+For more information on our entry level program initiatives contact the Entry Level Programs Team on (02) 6268 7691 or send us an entrylevelprograms [at] acic.gov.au (email).